Liam Napier: Asafo Aumua is the All Blacks next must-watch prospect

 Aumua first burst on to national consciousness with a hat-trick for the New Zealand under-20s as they smacked England 67-17 in their World Cup final this year.
 It wasn't so much the number of tries, though that feat alone is rare for a hooker, but the brutal manner in which he scored them.

 Dane Coles is a special hooker, one who has revolutionised the skills we expect from others in his position.
 Aumua is a different prospect altogether in that he, like so many genetically gifted Pacific Islanders, is blessed with natural raw-boned power.
 Freakish power.
-Coles, the Pakeha from Paraparaumu, has had to work hard for every ounce of weight on his frame.
+Coles has had to work hard for every ounce of weight on his frame.

 Without getting too carried away too early there's a bit of a young Keven Mealamu about Aumua.
 His low centre of gravity and love of contact combine to form a human missile that often comes with scary velocity, and scary implications for those who attempt to tackle him.